-The key features of a GP are as follows:
+The key features of a GP are:

 - No separate legal personality.
 Like a sole proprietorship, a GP is not a separate legal entity.
-Every partner is an agent of the business and of the other partners for the purpose of the partnership business.
+Each partner is an agent of the business and of the other partners for the purpose of the partnership business.
 Generally, the acts of every partner conducted for the purpose of carrying on the partnership business in the usual way bind the partnership and other partners (section 7, Partnership Ordinance). - Commercial in nature.
-Within one month of commencing business, a GP must apply to the Business Registration Office of the Inland Revenue Department for a Business Registration Certificate (section 5, Business Registration Ordinance). - Number of partners.
-A GP should have at least two partners. - Unlimited, joint, and several liability of partners.
-Because of the absence of legal personality, every partner in a GP: - is personally liable (and jointly with the other partners) for all business debts and obligations incurred while they are a partner (section 11, Partnership Ordinance); and - can be held liable jointly and severally for the wrongful acts or omissions of another partner as long as those acts or omissions are committed in the ordinary course of the partnership business or with the authority of the other partners (sections 12 and 14, Partnership Ordinance). - No separation between management and ownership.
-Unless otherwise provided in any agreement between the partners, all partners: - are entitled to share equally in the capital and profits of the partnership business; - must contribute equally towards any losses sustained by the partnership; and - may take part in the management.
+Within one month of commencing business, a GP must apply to the Business Registration Office of the Inland Revenue Department for a Business Registration Certificate (section 5, Business Registration Ordinance). - Minimum number of partners.
+A GP must have at least two partners. - Unlimited, joint, and several liability of partners.
+Because a GP has no legal personality, each partner: - is personally liable (and jointly liable with the other partners) for all business debts and obligations incurred while they are a partner (section 11, Partnership Ordinance); and - can be held liable jointly and severally for the wrongful acts or omissions of another partner if those acts or omissions are committed in the ordinary course of the partnership business or with the authority of the other partners (sections 12 and 14, Partnership Ordinance). - No separation between management and ownership.
+Unless otherwise provided in any agreement between the partners, all partners: - are entitled to share equally in the capital and profits of the partnership business; - must contribute equally towards any losses sustained by the partnership; and can take part in the management of the partnership.